nathan-bottomley/eleventy-plugin-podcaster/docs/optional-features.md

 # Optional features

 **Podcaster** includes some optional features which you might find useful for your podcasting website.
 These features are turned off by default, in case you want to implement them some other way.
-You can enable them when you include the plugin in your eleventy configuration file, like this:
+You can enable one or both of them when you include the plugin in your eleventy configuration file, like this:

 ```js
 // eleventy.config.js